Zeroo28/reven/README.md

 Make sure you have all of the requirements installed on your machine before proceeding.

+To get started with flutter refer their [documentation](https://docs.flutter.dev/).

 ```sh
 git clone https://github.com/Zeroo28/discord_rpc
 cd discord_rpc